-At Mellano Orthopedics in Orange County arthroscopic joint surgery is offered as a minimally invasive procedure that uses live computer imaging of your joints.
+At Mellano Orthopedics in Torrance arthroscopic joint surgery is offered as a minimally invasive procedure that uses live computer imaging of your joints.
 It is used to help your surgeon plan the safest and most effective surgical repair of damaged joints resulting from trauma, aging, sports, or injury.

 Computer-assisted technology has been around for a long time, although not every surgeon uses it.
 Dr. Chris Mellano believes every patient deserves to reap the benefits of cutting-edge medical technology.
 Arthroscopic surgery is ideal for the following procedures: